 Lowest rate - help for some of the day.

-Highest rate - help or supervision throughout both day and night, or they’re terminally ill.
+Highest rate - help or supervision throughout both the day and night or they’re terminally ill.

 CDLA - Mobility Component

-Lowest rate - they can walk, but need help and or supervision when outdoors.
+Lowest rate - they can walk but need help and or supervision outdoors.

-Highest rate - they cannot walk, can only walk a short distance without severe discomfort, could become very ill if they try to walk or they’re blind or severely sight impaired.
+Highest rate - they cannot walk, can only walk a short distance without severe discomfort, could become very ill if they try to walk, or are blind or severely sight impaired.

 There are also age limits to receiving the mobility component:

-Lowest rate - the child must be 5 years or over.
+Lowest rate - the child must be five years or over.

-Highest rate - the child must be 3 years or over.
+Highest rate - the child must be three years or over.

-If your child is under these ages and you claim DLA for them, you should be sent a claim pack 6 months before they turn 3 and 6 months before they turn 5.
-You can then apply for the mobility component if you think they’re eligible for it.
+If your child is under these ages and you claim DLA for them, you should be sent a claim pack six months before they turn 3 and 6 months before they turn 5.
+You can then apply for the mobility component if you think they’re eligible.